nephiw/bellecreekmd/README.md

 # bellecreekmd
-The source code for the belle creek website, a gulp generated static site.
+The source code for the belle creek website.
+I am trying to create a static website that is generated using gulp.